 p.89 data sheet mile 389.5, Wekiva River.
 Highway construction is going on parallel to the bridge over the Wekiva River to build a new toll road that will take the place of SR 46, which you walk along now to cross the river.

 p.92, Deer Park Road.
 Deer Park Road is officially closed pending repairs on two highway bridges.
 Please see this FTA Notice to Hikers.
 An alternate route is suggested here.
 3/21/18 note: Although the road is officially closed to all but local traffic and closure signs have been up since fall, on our personal inspection we discovered that the road remains open and both bridges are being used by vehicular traffic, including semis.
-We reaffirmed the road is open as of 4/1/18.
+The closure signs remain up as of our visit on 11/27/18.

 p.94, Tiger Branch campsite.
 Tent platforms have been added.